Department of Agriculture

 If the crop qualifies for quality adjustment (test results are 2.1 ppm and above), the Quality Adjustment Factor (QAF) will be based on the actual Reduction In Value (RIV) if:

-- You put it in commercial storage without the crop going into on-farm storage and the crop is sold not later than 59 days after the calendar date of the end of the insurance period to a disinterested third party.
+• You put it in commercial storage without the crop going into on-farm storage and the crop is sold not later than 59 days after the calendar date of the end of the insurance period to a

-The Fumonisin pre-established discount factor (DF) charts are located in the Special Provisions.
-The Special Provisions are part of your insurance policy and contain information, such as quality adjustment discount factors.
+The Fumonisin pre-established discount factor (DF) charts are located in the SP.
+The SP are part of your insurance policy and contain information, such as quality adjustment discount factors.

-Claims are not settled for production that contains levels of Fumonisin over the maximum amounts (100.0 ppm) shown in the Special Provisions until the crop is sold to a disinterested third party, fed, used, or destroyed.
+Claims are not settled for production that contains levels of Fumonisin over the maximum amounts (100.0 ppm) shown in the SP until the crop is sold to a disinterested third party, fed, used, or destroyed.
+Claims for production that contains levels of Fumonisin over the maximum amounts (100.0 ppm) that remain unsold, or is not destroyed, more than 365 days after the calendar date for the end of the insurance period will not be adjusted for any quality deficiencies.

 If you are concerned about placing Fumonisin-infected grain in storage or about efforts to reduce the spread of Fumonisin within grain storage facilities, you should contact your AIP or local agricultural experts.